GammaTauAI/opentau/final_report.md

 ![The columns of the bar graph are labeled as *model*-*strategy*-*temperature index* where 0 is a temperature of 1.0 and 1 is 0.8.](./assets/successes_per_config.png){ width=550px }

+# Discussion and Future Directions

+### Discussion

+Using a combination of prompt engineering and Codex's `code-davinci-edit` model, we were able to effectively type-infer a medium-sized dataset of TypeScript files.
+Across all of our experimental dataset, we were able to type-infer 91% of the files with descriptive, high quality type annotations.
+Furthermore, we were able to observe a significant improvement in the quality of the type annotations, as the types were more descriptive and restrictive than the type annotations inferred by TypeScript's built-in type inference procedure.
+Additionally, we explored other languages such as Python and other language models such as Facebook's `InCoder` model.
+We found that the results from `InCoder` were significantly worse than those from Codex, likely due to the model not being trained on typed code.

+### Future Directions

+One limitation of our approach is the reliance on a commercial product, Codex, which may render our approach expensive and infeasible for an individual or a small research group to use.
+However, our work also explored the use of an open-source language model, `InCoder`, as a replacement for Codex.
+While the results from `InCoder` were not as good as those from Codex, with further fine-tuning, the model could be used as an effective replacement for Codex, allowing our approach to be used by individuals and small research groups.
+Additionally, thanks to our protocol, our approach could be extended to other programming languages, such as Rust and Java, by training a language model on the task of type inference for these languages.

 # TODO:

 - Analyze results (expectation, reflection) (Noah)